postsharp/Metalama.Samples/examples/exception-handling/retry/retry-2/README.md

 [!metalama-project-buttons .]

-In the previous example, `async` methods were handled with the same template as plain methods.
-As a result, we were using a synchronous `Thread.Sleep` instead of an asynchronous `await Task.Delay`, essentially defeating the `async` nature of the original method.
+In the previous example, `async` methods were handled using the same template as that of the normal methods.
+Consequently, we used a synchronous call to `Thread.Sleep` instead of an asynchronous `await Task.Delay`, which essentially negated the `async` nature of the original method.

-This new aspect address this problem.
-Async methods now have their template.
+This new aspect addresses this problem, providing a template that is meant specifically for `async` methods.

 [!metalama-compare RemoteCalculator.cs ]

 ## Implementation